cnorfleet/hardDriveRock/README.md

-# uPs
+# Hard Drive Rock
-Caleb + Erik's microPs project
+Caleb and Erik's project for E155 (Microprocessor Systems) at Harvey Mudd College

 A music player that creates sound by vibrating the reader heads inside of hard drives